nachocaru/xaprb.com/content/blog/2009-03-13-50-things-to-know-before-migrating-oracle-to-mysql.md

 21. Most queries can use only a single index per table; some multi-index query plans exist in certain cases, but the cost is usually underestimated by the query optimizer, and they are often slower than a table scan.
 22. There are no bitmap indexes.
 Each storage engine supports different types of indexes.
 Most engines support B-Tree indexes.
 23. There are fewer and less sophisticated tools for administration.
 24. There is no IDE and debugger that approaches the level of sophistication you may be accustomed to.
-You&#8217;ll probably be writing your stored procedures in a text editor and debugging them by adding statements that insert rows into a table called debug_log.
+You'll probably be writing your stored procedures in a text editor and debugging them by adding statements that insert rows into a table called debug_log.
-25. Each table can have a different storage backend (&#8220;storage engine&#8221;).
+25. Each table can have a different storage backend ("storage engine").
 26. Each storage engine can have widely varying behavior, features, and properties.
 27. Foreign keys are not supported in most storage engines.
 28. The default storage engine is non-transactional and corrupts easily.